petrbouchal/petrbouchal.github.io/content/_index.md

 Technologically, I work mostly in R with a strong focus on data analysis workflows suited to the reality of evidence use in public service and civil society.
 I work with all sorts of data - public open data, geospatial, administrative, statistical.
 I am also very interested in the communication of empirical evidence, especially data visualisation.

 I make [packages](/work/#r-packages) for using open data in R, create [(experimental) data dashboards](/work#dashboards), and do my own analysis of public open data as well as [consulting work](/work#consulting-projects).

+---

+See the [Czech blog](/cz/post) if the below listing does not show what you expect.